epernia/firmware_v3/examples/c/sapi/statecharts/4_buttons/readme.md

 # Statechart example using sysTick and Yakindu Time Events

-- Description: The Statechart example simply toggle an LED by pressing a botton using the sysTick timer and Yakindu Time Events (Timer Ticks), include software debounce.
+- Description: The Statechart example simply toggle an LED by pressing a button using the sysTick timer and Yakindu Time Events (Timer Ticks), include software debounce.

 	- The sysTick Interrupt Handler only set a Flag.